 Supplemental Educational Opportunity Grant

 Supplemental Educational Opportunity Grant – Most undergraduate students with financial aid searching for a grant may have heard the Federal Pell Grant.
 However, this is not the only grant that’s coming from our government.
-The Federal Supplemental Educational Opportunity Grant (FSEOG) can be your option too, especially because it doesn’t have to be repaid after graduation.
+The Federal Supplemental Educational Opportunity Grant (FSEOG) can be your option too, especially because you don’t have to pay it back after graduation.
 Today we will show you what can you do to determine whether you are eligible for the supplemental educational opportunity grant.

 The FSEOG grant is a joint program from the federal government and the school.
-The rule is that the school should financially participate in the program’s funding, and the institution should cover one dollar for every three dollars covered by the federal money.
+The rule is that the school should financially participate in the program’s funding.
+Besides, the institution should cover one dollar for every three dollars covered by the federal money.

 supplemental-educational-opportunity-grant